 One of his patients, a slave by the name of Anarcha, underwent thirty operations on Sims’s table.
 This is right out of his autobiography, though you’ll hear different numbers on the web.

 Two other slaves mentioned in his biography were Lucy and Betsey.
 Though faceless, these three are not nameless.
-Their place in history should not be lost, and to insure this, we’ve created a posting honoring Anarcha, Lucy, and Betsey, as the Unsung Mothers of Modern Gynecology.
+Their place in history should not be lost, and to ensure this, we’ve created a posting honoring Anarcha, Lucy, and Betsey, as the Unsung Mothers of Modern Gynecology.

-After his initial success with his new tool, a speculum fashioned from a pewter spoon, he was charged with new energy to surgically cure this horrible disorder vesico-vaginal fistula that many young slave mothers suffered from.
+After his initial success with his new tool, a speculum fashioned from a pewter spoon, he was charged with new energy to surgically cure this horrible disorder, vesico-vaginal fistula, that many young slave mothers suffered from.

 And when he started his first surgeries, “the other doctors in the city were all willing to help me, and all seemed anxious to witness the operations.”
 After three years of failure, nobody wanted to help him so he trained his patients, especially Anarcha to assist.

-Detractors claim he used the slaves as slaves, but it is well documented that took them on at his own expense and informed their owners that they would not be required to work while under his care.
+Detractors claim he used the slaves as slaves, but it is well documented that he took them on at his own expense, and informed their owners that they would not be required to work while under his care.
 But his enthusiasm, especially in the beginning was contagious and his patients vied for a spot on his operating table under his scalpel.
 Four years later, even after “the repeated failures, I had succeeded in inspiring my patients with confidence that they would be cured eventually.
 They would not have felt that confidence if I had not felt confident too; and at last I performed operations only with the assistance of the patients themselves.”